Warby Parker (NYSE:WRBY) Shares Gap Down on Disappointing Earnings

-Warby Parker Inc. (NYSE:WRBY – Get Free Report) shares gapped down prior to trading on Thursday following a weaker than expected earnings announcement.
+Shares of Warby Parker Inc. (NYSE:WRBY – Get Free Report) gapped down prior to trading on Thursday following a weaker than expected earnings announcement.
 The stock had previously closed at $19.05, but opened at $16.62.
-Warby Parker shares last traded at $17.1750, with a volume of 2,216,822 shares changing hands.
+Warby Parker shares last traded at $17.1750, with a volume of 2,216,822 shares traded.

 Analysts Set New Price Targets

-A number of research firms have commented on WRBY.
+WRBY has been the topic of a number of analyst reports.
+BTIG Research cut their price target on Warby Parker from $28.00 to $25.00 and set a “buy” rating on the stock in a report on Thursday.
 Weiss Ratings reiterated a “sell (d-)” rating on shares of Warby Parker in a research note on Wednesday, October 8th.
-Wall Street Zen lowered Warby Parker from a “buy” rating to a “hold” rating in a research report on Saturday, November 1st.
-Cowen reissued a “buy” rating on shares of Warby Parker in a research report on Friday, August 8th.
-UBS Group decreased their price objective on shares of Warby Parker from $23.00 to $20.00 and set a “neutral” rating for the company in a report on Friday.
-Finally, Stifel Nicolaus raised their price target on shares of Warby Parker from $21.00 to $22.00 and gave the stock a “hold” rating in a research report on Friday, August 8th.
-Nine investment analysts have rated the stock with a Buy rating, nine have assigned a Hold rating and one has issued a Sell rating to the company’s stock.
-Based on data from MarketBeat.com, Warby Parker presently has a consensus rating of “Hold” and a consensus target price of $24.53.
+Evercore ISI reiterated a “positive” rating on shares of Warby Parker in a report on Thursday, August 7th.
+The Goldman Sachs Group raised their target price on shares of Warby Parker from $27.00 to $31.00 and gave the company a “buy” rating in a research note on Monday, October 6th.
+Finally, Zacks Research upgraded Warby Parker from a “strong sell” rating to a “hold” rating in a report on Thursday, September 4th.
+Nine research analysts have rated the stock with a Buy rating, nine have given a Hold rating and one has given a Sell rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of $24.53.

-In other news, Director Joel E. Cutler sold 35,000 shares of the firm’s stock in a transaction dated Monday, September 8th.
+In related news, Director Teresa Briggs sold 6,000 shares of the stock in a transaction that occurred on Monday, August 11th.
+The shares were sold at an average price of $23.56, for a total value of $141,360.00.
+Following the transaction, the director owned 44,879 shares in the company, valued at approximately $1,057,349.24.
+This represents a 11.79% decrease in their position.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Joel E. Cutler sold 35,000 shares of Warby Parker stock in a transaction that occurred on Monday, September 8th.
 The shares were sold at an average price of $26.75, for a total transaction of $936,250.00.
-Following the completion of the transaction, the director owned 19,932 shares in the company, valued at approximately $533,181.
-This trade represents a 63.72% decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Teresa Briggs sold 6,000 shares of the stock in a transaction that occurred on Monday, August 11th.
-The shares were sold at an average price of $23.56, for a total transaction of $141,360.00.
-Following the sale, the director directly owned 44,879 shares of the company’s stock, valued at approximately $1,057,349.24.
-This represents a 11.79% decrease in their ownership of the stock.
+Following the sale, the director owned 19,932 shares of the company’s stock, valued at approximately $533,181.
+The trade was a 63.72% decrease in their ownership of the stock.
 The disclosure for this sale is available in the SEC filing.
-Over the last three months, insiders have sold 141,000 shares of company stock worth $3,709,521.
-18.24% of the stock is owned by corporate insiders.
+In the last 90 days, insiders have sold 141,000 shares of company stock worth $3,709,521.
+18.24% of the stock is currently owned by insiders.

 Institutional Trading of Warby Parker